 Through the coastal villages to Latvia

 Coastal villages are waiting for visitors!
 A half day tour takes us to the bordering Republic of Latvia through the lovely coastal villages of Pärnu County.
 We learn about sailing history and its influence on the local life.
 We see beautiful landscapes in the Luitemaa National Reserve and admire pine forests and coastal dunes.
 In 1864 the oldest Nautical School of Baltics was established in Ainaži (65 km from Pärnu) to teach both Estonians and Latvians to become captains or steersmen.
 On the way back we drive along the popular holiday area and stop in the beautiful coastal village of Kabli.
-We see the beach, the Kabli bird-ringing centre and the holiday resort of Kosmonautika, which was first established for Soviet cosmonauts and scientists.
+We see the beach and the Kabli bird-ringing centre.
 Häädemeeste has been an important site for building sailing ships.
 Today it is known for its mineral water.

 Riga – the capital of Latvia

 Duration: ca 10 h Transport from Pärnu, a guided tour.
 Starts every Saturday from Pärnu in Finnish.
 Info: firstname.lastname@example.org or +372 51 58 969